Jantar Mantar Jaipur Information

-Jantar Mantar Jaipur is one of the UNESCO’s heritage sites present in the country India.
-These old structures are actually astronomical instruments built between 1724-1734 by Rajput king Sawai Jai Singh II.
-This is another highly crowded tourist attraction near city palace of Pink city Jaipur.
+Jantar Mantar Of Jaipur is a world-famous observatory situated in Jaipur, Rajasthan.
+This is one of the UNESCO’s heritage sites present in the country India.
+These old structures are actually astronomical instruments built by the Rajput king Sawai Jai Singh II.
+This is another highly crowded tourist attraction near the city palace of Pink city Jaipur.

 Jantar Mantar Jaipur History

 Maharaja Sawai Jai Singh II had built five observatories across the country on the basis of Hindu astronomy.
 These observatories were built in Jaipur, Delhi, Ujjain, Banaras, and Mathura.
-Jantar Mantar of Jaipur is one of them and this is the largest among them.
+This is one of them and this is the largest among them.
 During the construction of these observatories, he took the help of eminent astronomers of that time.

 Firstly Maharaja Sawai Jai Singh (II) constructed the “Samrat Yantra” in Ujjain, after which the Delhi-based Observatory and its ten years later, this observatory was built in Jaipur.

 Timings: It remains open on all weekdays between 9:00 AM to 5:00 PM.
 Try to avoid visiting in the afternoon during the summers.
 Visitors need approx. 2 hours to view all the astronomical instruments available inside the observatory.